QuantEcon/lecture-source-jl/rst_files/testing.rst

 If you get stuck, see the `Travis tutorial <https://docs.travis-ci.com/user/tutorial/>`_

-CodeCov
+Codecov
 ^^^^^^^^^

-CodeCov is a service that tells you how comprehensive your tests are (i.e., how much of your code is actually tested)
+Codecov is a service that tells you how comprehensive your tests are (i.e., how much of your code is actually tested)

-To sign up, visit the `CodeCov website <http://codecov.io/>`_, and click "sign up"
+To sign up, visit the `Codecov website <http://codecov.io/>`_, and click "sign up"

 .. figure:: /_static/figures/codecov-1.png
     :scale: 60%

-Next, click "add a repository" and *enable private scope* (this allows CodeCov to service your private projects)
+Next, click "add a repository" and *enable private scope* (this allows Codecov to service your private projects)

 The result should be